ceph/ceph-cm-ansible/roles/container-host/README.rst

 registries-conf-ctl
     Add ``--skip-tags registries-conf-ctl`` to your ``ansible-playbook`` command if you don't want to use registries-conf-ctl_ to configure the container service's conf file.

+packages
+    Just install the packages.

+cert
+    Just put the container mirror cert in place.
+Does **not** restart ``docker`` daemon.
+Intended to let the role be idempotent but not disruptive in case ``docker`` processes are running.

 .. _registries-conf-ctl: https://github.com/sebastian-philipp/registries-conf-ctl